ARM-software/tarmac-trace-utilities/doc/index.rst

 *contents*
   The data read or written to the memory location.
-This is a hex number, written in logical order, irrespective of storage endianness.
+This is a hex number, usually written in logical order, irrespective of storage endianness.
 So if the trace is of a CPU running in little-endian mode, then the rightmost two hex digits of this word represent the byte stored first in memory, whereas in big-endian mode, they